7.62x51 CBJWith subcaliber technology

 Other tests have been bade against body armors, and the results show that the 7.62×51 CBJ is able to penetrate up to NIJ level IV.
 However it has not yet been determined at what range it can do this.
 The tests have only been conducted at 10 m range at this point.

-Several tests have also been done against thinner armor plates like the one in the picture, which has been used in previous testing with the 6.5×25 CBJ Ball.
+Several tests have also been done against thinner armor plates like the one in the picture, which has been used in previous testing with the 6.5×25 CBJ APDS.

-This armor plate is 7mm thick and has a hardness of 450 HB.
+This armor plate is 8 mm thick and has a hardness of 450 HB.

 The 7.62×51 CBJ is able to penetrate this plate at 920 m range, with a hitting velocity of 525 m/s.